quark-engine/quark-rule-generate/README.md

 # Quark-Rule-Generate Usage

+### The idea of Detection Rules Generation

+1. We generate rules with native API used in the APK file.
+   So first, we will find each native API used in the APK.

+2. We find and create all combinations of the native API pair (one rule).

+3. We test every native API pair and see if those behavior got caught in the APK.

+4. If we find 100% confidence for one behavior (one detection rule), we insert this rule into database.

 ### MongoDB Setup

 We store and manage rules with MongoDB, so we need to setup database before generating detection rules for quark engine.